Best Freshwater Aquarium Fish Combination

 It is recommended to keep large fish together and to keep small fish with other small fish.
 Even the most peaceful fish will not miss the opportunity to eat another fish that fits in its mouth.

-Some aquarists believe that if a large fish is put in the aquarium as a baby, then when it grows up, it will not offend its smaller neighbors.
+Some aquarists believe that if a large fish is put in the aquarium as a baby, then it will not offend its smaller neighbors when it grows up.

 Compatibility of Fish by the Nature of Food

 There are herbivorous fish and predatory fish.
 Any herbivorous fish will not refuse animal food, such as a moth.
 The characteristic of herbivorous fish is that their ventricle is small, their intestines are long, and they are adapted for digesting plant food.

 If these fish are often fed with a moth, eventually, they will have problems with digestion and liver.